 In early 1945, American war planners were seriously considering possibility of taking an intact bridge across the Rhine River.
 The likelihood of success was discounted by the planners but considered it a worthy goal.
 General Eisenhower also was interested in the Ninth Army plans to capture a bridge (MacDonald, 1993).

-North of Nuess at Krefeld-Uerdingen was the 1640 foot intact Adolph Bridge.
+North of the Nuess at Krefeld-Uerdingen was the 1640 foot intact Adolph Bridge.
 The Adolph Hitler bridge was within the XIII Corps zone with the 5th Armored Division probable candidate to take the bridge.
 However, the gains made by the 2nd Armored division of the XIX Corps made it a possibility to take the bridge.
 However, the 2nd Armored division position was about 13 miles from the bridge with the Nord Canal an obstacle to be crossed.
 The Nord Canal was a narrow and deep serving as an effective an antitank barrier (Smith, 2003).
 The XIII Corps contingency plans were to shift northward should the 2nd Armored take the Nord Canal.
-On March 1, a task force from the 2nd Armored Divsion Combat Command A, crossed the canal and by nightfall were only three miles from the Adolph Hitler Bridge.
-This success facilitated movement of the XIII Corps to move north, enabling the XIX Corps to continue along the west bank of the Rine (MacDonald, 1993).
+On March 1, a task force from the 2nd Armored Division Combat Command A, crossed the canal and by nightfall were only three miles from the Adolph Hitler Bridge.
+This success facilitated movement of the XIII Corps to move north, enabling the XIX Corps to continue along the west bank of the Rhine (MacDonald, 1993).

-Although arrangements were fixed the XIII Corp would make accommodations to allow the XIX Corps to pursue the Adolf Hitler Bridge objective, the XIII Corps commander, protested.
+Although arrangements were fixed to allow the XIX Corps to pursue the Adolf Hitler Bridge objective, the XIII Corps commander, protested.
 He cited terrain issues including canals, road and rail way embankments (not ideal for armor) and that two of his divisions should continue their movement toward the Rhine.
 With this situation, Generals Meade (XIII) and Simpson (XIX) inspected the forward areas and learned that heavy fighting was delaying movement of the 102nd Infantry Division.
 It was agreed that in order to break the stalemate, it was necessary to take advantage of the 2nd Armored Division momentum.
 In the end, the mission to capture Uerdingen (and the Adolf Hitler Bridge) was passed to the XIX Corps.
 Specifically this mission involved the Combat Command B of the 2nd Armored Division (MacDonald, 1993).